markets/awesome-ruby/README.md

 ## Style Guide

-* [Ruby style guide](https://github.com/bbatsov/ruby-style-guide) - Community-driven Ruby coding style.
+* [Ruby style guide](https://github.com/bbatsov/ruby-style-guide) - Community-driven Ruby coding style
-* [Rails style guide](https://github.com/bbatsov/rails-style-guide) - Community-driven Rails best practices and style for Rails 3 and 4.
+* [Rails style guide](https://github.com/bbatsov/rails-style-guide) - Community-driven Rails best practices and style for Rails 3 and 4

 ## Package Management

-* [RubyGems](https://rubygems.org) - Community's gem hosting service.
+* [RubyGems](https://rubygems.org) - Community's gem hosting service
+* [Bundler](http://bundler.io/) - Manage your application's gem dependencies with less pain

 ## Environment Management
-* [rbenv](https://github.com/sstephenson/rbenv) — Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
-Put rbenv to work with [Bundler](http://bundler.io) for painless Ruby upgrades and bulletproof deployments.
+* [rbenv](https://github.com/sstephenson/rbenv) — Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production
-* [RVM](https://rvm.io) — RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
+* [RVM](https://rvm.io) — RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems
 * [dotenv](https://github.com/bkeepers/dotenv)

 ## Documentation

-* [RDoc](https://github.com/rdoc/rdoc) - RDoc produces HTML and command-line documentation for Ruby projects.
+* [RDoc](https://github.com/rdoc/rdoc) - RDoc produces HTML and command-line documentation for Ruby projects
-* [YARD](http://yardoc.org) - YARD is a documentation generation tool for Ruby.
-It enables the user to generate consistent, usable documentation that can be exported to a number of formats very easily.
+* [YARD](http://yardoc.org) - YARD enables the user to generate consistent, usable documentation that can be exported to a number of formats very easily

 ## Testing